Genetic liver disease

 David Murray, M.D., Ph.D., provides a brief overview of the Alpha-1-Antitrypsin Proteotype S/Z by LC-MS/MS, Serum test now available from Mayo Medical Laboratories.
 This test should be ordered for individuals suspected of A1A deficiency and can be used for diagnosis and identification of a specific proteotype to determine prognosis.

-A variety of laboratory tests are recommended in the initial evaluation for WD, but in approximately 95% of cases, serum ceruloplasmin is below normal.
+A variety of laboratory tests are recommended in the initial evaluation for Wilson disease, but in approximately 95% of cases, serum ceruloplasmin is below normal.

 CERS | Ceruloplasmin, Serum